 Chop with a chef’s knife both the walnuts and cranberries into small pieces, so you can get a piece in almost every bite.
 After the oatmeal mixture has had a chance to soften, add it to the dry ingredients.
 Stir the mixture together being careful not to over mix.
 Then fold in the walnuts and cranberries.

 Using a small measuring cup or a scoop, evenly divide the batter between 12 paper lined muffin cups.
 I use “Unbleached Totally Chlorine-Free (TCF)” liners to bake in and then place my muffins in decorator papers for serving.
 I also use USA Pan Bakeware, this six piece set is a great starter set.
-Find these and other “Featured Kitchen Favorites” in my Amazon Shop.
+Find these and other “Featured Kitchen Favorites” in our Healthy Living Shop.

 Sprinkle a tiny bit of sugar on top of each muffin to give them a little crispiness.
 Bake until a toothpick inserted into the muffins comes out clean.
 Remove them from the oven and let sit in the muffins cups briefly, then move to a wire rack.